Table of Contents

 The availability of large space, also means a higher requirement for its maintenance, every month.
 Penthouses are also more exposed to heat and air, as compared to other units in the building.
 Hence, in a hot city, the interiors of the unit could become quite hot.
 In cities that have a lot of rainfall, seepage could be common.
 A large house that offers privacy, may also lead to a sense of loneliness.

+Across Indian cities, the price of penthouses in India is different.
 Prices of penthouses in Mumbai range anywhere between Rs 20 crores and go up to Rs 100 crores, depending on the location.
 Gurugram is another location in the national capital region (NCR), where buyers would find exclusive penthouses.
 Rates of penthouses in this market could also run into several crores.
 A similar trend can be seen in Pune and Bengaluru, where penthouses are quite popular.
 Price range for penthouses in Noida and Greater Noida Extension, on the other hand, is Rs 6-12 crores.

 What is penthouse meaning?